A Parent’s Ultimate IEP Meeting Checklist

 Stay Positive and Open-Minded

 Approach the meeting with a positive attitude and an open mind.
-Remember that everyone at the table shares the common goal of providing an appropriate education for your child.
+Remember that everyone at the table shares the common goal of providing your child with an appropriate education.
 Being receptive to suggestions and willing to collaborate is key.

 Take Notes